NotArb/Jupiter/README.md

 ## Features

 ### Docker Jupiter Management Server
+Currently, this service is only available via Docker, with potential support for other platforms in the future.
 - **Auto-Restart Feature**: Ensures the server automatically restarts if it stops due to failure.
 - **Timed Restart Feature**: Optionally, the server can be configured to restart at regular intervals, providing additional stability.
 - **Dynamic/Static Mint Filter**: